30 Things to Quickly Disinfect At Home + Disinfecting Room by Room

 - Unplug lamps and wipe them down.
 Allow them to dry before plugging them back in.

 - Wipe down or clean: doors and door knobs, windows, curtains, and blinds. coffee and end tables with disinfectant first and then use a polish on them.

-- Vacuum carpet and consider spraying Lysol along heavy traffic patterns or clean floors.
+- Vacuum the carpet and consider spraying Lysol along heavy traffic patterns or clean floors.